chatgut/microPostService/README.md

 - Header must include sender userID .
   _example header: userID 123_
 - Will return a location header with the url to the message.
+- Sends the message to RabbitMQ queue called "messages"

 ---
 **GET:**